Dr. Karen E. Hodges

 - Conservation value, demography, and protection strategies for peripheral populations

 - Bobcats and lynx in BC

 - Biol 201: Introduction to Ecology and Evolution

 - Biol 420T: Fire Ecology

 - Species at risk in the Okanagan region of B.C.

-- The Species at Risk and Habitat Studies Centre at UBC Okanagan
+- The Biodiversity, Resilience, and Ecosystem Services Institute at UBC Okanagan

 - Applying for graduate studies at UBC Okanagan